 When we humans study a subject, we do our research.
 Then we assemble all the facts as we know them into a mental model that fits everything together.
-We check the model by seeing if it explains well what we know from our sources and from what we observe in the world.
-And we make adjustments to our mental model as we learn and understand more.
+We check the model by seeing if it matches to what we observe and if it explains well what we know from our sources.
+And then we make adjustments to our mental model to make it better as we learn and understand more.

-If we believe God is a loving, understanding, and rational being, then it would be consistent to assume he has communicated clearly to us the things about which we need to be certain.
-I believe he also told us enough about other parts where we have limited information.
+If we believe God is a loving, understanding, and rational being, then it would be consistent to assume he has communicated clearly to us about those things we need to know, those things we need to be certain about.
+I believe he also told us enough about other parts where we don't have much information.
 (For example, it is surprising how very little the Bible has to say about angels, but that's OK.)
 These other things could simply be non-crucial or unimportant for us to know as humans.

-It is also important to know which things we need to get right - because they are theologically certain, and because God asks us to get them right.
+It is also important to know which things we need to get right.
+These might things that are theologically very clear, or they might be things that God asks us to get right.
 The good news is that this is a small, very knowable list.
 But, it contains all the best, most profound, and life changing stuff that helps us become people with love and good character, like Jesus.